 If you or your child has any of the signs and symptoms associated with Gaucher's disease, make an appointment with your doctor.

-- Swallowing problems
+- Gynecological and obstetric problems

 What you can do

-- What treatments are available, and which do you recommend?
+- What medications and supplements do you take regularly?

 What to expect from your doctor